atomaszewicz/X-Files/RStudio/Analysis.md

 ![rate_box_jitter](https://raw.githubusercontent.com/atomaszewicz/X-Files/master/RStudio/Plots/rate_box_jitter.png)

-## Seaons change...

 As expected we see the majority of *motw* episodes below and *mytharc* episodes above the median.

+## A Little of Column A, a Little of Column B

-How do the ratings change when one shifts from a *motw* to a *mytharc* episode, or vice-versa?
+Next we want to look at how the ratings change when one shifts between episode types.
+To study this we have to add some columns to our dataframe.

 ```
 #For each episode we check if it's motw status (Y/N) is the same or different from the last episode's